f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

      |image16|

 #.
-Once you receive a ``200 OK`` status code examine the response body.
+Once you receive a ``200 OK`` status code examine the Response
+   :guilabel:`Body`.
 The various attributes show the parameters assigned to the particular token.
 Find the ``token`` attribute and copy it into your clipboard (``Ctrl+c``) for use in the next step.